ErikLeBlansch/WeatherIndex/README.md

 ## Contributing
 Contributions to this project are welcome.
 If you have suggestions or improvements, feel free to create a pull request or open an issue.

-### Additional Notes:
-- Replace `clustering_analysis.py` with the actual name of your main Python script file if it differs.
-- Ensure that the `Data_KNMI` folder and example data files are included in your repository for reference.
-- If there are any additional scripts or notebooks, include them in the `Repository Structure` section.